Dayara Bugyal Trek

 • Trek with a guide or as part of an organized trekking group for safety and navigation purposes.

-Overall, the trek from Raithal village to Gui offers a memorable experience amidst the stunning Himalayan landscapes of Uttarakhand.
+• Overall, the trek from Raithal village to Gui offers a memorable experience amidst the stunning Himalayan landscapes of Uttarakhand.

 3

-Day 3:- Trek from Gui Camp to Dayara Bugyal summit 12645 ft – back to Camp Gui Camp
+Day 3:- Trek from Gui Camp to Dayara Bugyal summit 11,181 ft – back to Camp Gui Camp

-Trek Distance – 12 km – 7/8 Hours journey
+• Trek Distance – 12 km – 7/8 Hours journey

-Mode of journey – on foot
+• Mode of journey – on foot

-Night Stay – Campsite – on a twin share basis
+• Night Stay – Campsite – on a twin share basis

-Dayara Bugyal Summit to Gui Camp:
+Dayara Bugyal Summit to Gui Camp

-• After spending some time at the summit and soaking in the panoramic views, you’ll descend back to Gui Camp following the same trail in reverse.
+After spending some time at the summit and soaking in the panoramic views, you’ll descend back to Gui Camp following the same trail in reverse.
+The descent allows you to appreciate the scenery from a different perspective and provides an opportunity to rest and rejuvenate after the challenging ascent.
+The trail will be easier, but some sections will require careful navigation.

 End Point: Gui Camp

-• Upon reaching Gui Camp, you can relax and unwind, reflecting on the memorable experience of trekking to the summit of Dayara Bugyal.
+Upon reaching Gui Camp, you can relax and unwind, reflecting on the memorable experience of trekking to the summit of Dayara Bugyal.

-Total Trekking Distance and Duration:
+Total Trekking Distance and Duration

-• The trek typically takes a full day, with breaks for rest, meals, and enjoying the scenery along the way.
+Day 3 of the Dayara Bugyal Trek typically takes a full day, with breaks for rest, meals, and enjoying the scenery along the way.
 It’s advisable to start early in the morning to make the most of daylight hours.

 • Carry sufficient water, snacks, and necessary trekking gear for the journey.